MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Providers/Certificate-Provider.md

  To populate the EnhancedKeyUsageList property, the Certificate provider copies the OID properties of the EnhancedKeyUsage (EKU) field in the certificate and creates a friendly name for it..

- The Certificate provider exposes the certificate namespace as the Cert: drive in Windows PowerShell.
+ The Certificate provider exposes the certificate namespace as the Cert: drive in PowerShell.
 The Cert: drive has the following three levels:

  --  Store locations (Microsoft.PowerShell.Commands.X509StoreLocation), which are high-level containers that group the certificates for the current user and for all users.
 Each system has a CurrentUser and LocalMachine (all users) store location.